Macron's Gift Tree Gone From White House Lawn. Ambassador Says It's In Quarantine

 Some called it a mystery, one with diplomatic overtones.
 Where, they asked, is the oak tree that was planted just days ago?

-An answer has finally emerged: The young tree, which had a plastic bag around its roots when it was planted, was removed prophylactically due to concerns about disease.
+An answer has finally emerged: The young tree, which had a plastic bag around its roots when it was planted, was removed prophylactically because of concerns about disease.

-"It is in quarantine which is mandatory for any living organism imported to the U.S.," French Ambassador Gerard Araud wrote on Twitter.
+"It is in quarantine which is mandatory for any living organism imported to the US," French Ambassador Gérard Araud wrote on Twitter.
 "It will be replanted afterwards."

 It is in quarantine which is mandatory for any living organism imported to the US.
 It will be replanted afterwards. https://t.co/XyJRKTgPWW— Gérard Araud (@GerardAraud) April 29, 2018